PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 read-only topology scan of root ONNX files up to 50 MiB found no complete raw source chain, so positive behavior is fixed synthetically.

+The terminal PReLU/BMM extraction used `inference_ops15.onnx` as its short artifact control.
+Its conditional helper call remained zero before and after extraction, both conversion-only runs recorded process-tree SWAP zero, and durations were 1.823 and 1.860 seconds.
+Float32, float16, tensor- correspondence, schema, and generated-schema outputs are byte-identical.
+Its immediately preceding accuracy baseline remains `max_abs=1.9073486328125e-06`; no duplicate inference was run because the executed TFLite is unchanged.
+A read-only scan of root ONNX files up to 50 MiB found no complete raw source chain, so positive behavior remains synthetic.

 ## Scope and follow-up

 This branch deliberately avoids semantic generalization and does not claim a